2025-26 Academic Year “Full Tuition”: $13,400*

 13 | 133,245 | 167,895 | 202,545 | 237,195 | 271,845 | $572-625 |

-All families in Tiers 1-5 MUST apply to the School Tuition Organizations (STOs) listed below (Arizona Leadership Foundation and IBE), in order to secure your Flex Tuition offer.
-Scholarships through these STOs are available to all low- and moderate-income families in Arizona, so long as you apply (income limits correspond exactly with our Tier 5).
-They are vital to how we maintain accessibility to all families, regardless of income, while also sustaining the school.
+All families in Tiers 1-5 MUST apply to IBE and the Arizona Leadership Foundation, the STOs (school tuition organizations) listed below, in order to secure your Flex Tuition offer.
+Scholarships offered through these STOs are available to all low- and moderate-income families in Arizona (HH income limits correspond exactly with our Tier 5), so long as you apply.
+These scholarships are vital to how we maintain accessibility to all families, regardless of income, while also sustaining the school.

-Most of our families fall within Tiers 1-5, and therefore are income-eligible to receive “Low-Income Scholarships” through these School Tuition Organizations.
-We partner with the following STOs (All income-eligible families must apply):
+Most of our families fall within Tiers 1-5 and therefore are income-eligible to receive “Low-Income Scholarships” through these School Tuition Organizations.
+Please apply to BOTH:

 IBE, Applications accepted year-round

-Arizona Leadership Foundation, Application period only open April 15th – June 15th for the following school year.
+Arizona Leadership Foundation, Primary Application period open April 15th – June 15th for the coming school year.
+Secondary Application period anticipated in October for anyone who missed the summer deadline.

 ~~

-Arizona’s ESA program.
-If your student has special needs that require extra support, you can apply to the Empowerment Scholarship Account (ESA) program administered by the AZ Department of Education, which offers larger scholarships for students with special needs to help pay for resource teachers, one-on-one instruction, outside supports like speech therapy or adaptive learning tools, and more.
+Arizona’s ESA program: If your student has special needs and requires extra support, you can enroll in the Empowerment Scholarship Account (ESA) program administered by the AZ Department of Education, which offers larger scholarships for students with special needs to pay for additional supports both in and outside of school.
+The Dept of Education administers ESA Scholarships of varying sizes depending on the specific diagnosis and special needs of each child.

 As always, we are committed to working with every family to make it work.